I'm seeing packet loss at one hop in PingPlotter. What does it mean?

 The only hop that matters is the final destination.
 If you're happy with the latency and packet loss being seen at the final destination, then none of the other hops matter.

-Some servers (and some routers) may specifically block (or down-prioritize) ICMP echo requests, or might do the same where TTL=0.
-These routers (or the final destination) might show 100% packet loss, or high packet loss and latency.
+Some servers (and some routers) may specifically block (or down-prioritize) ICMP echo requests or where TTL=0.
+These routers (or the final destination) might show 100% packet loss or high packet loss and latency.

 Ideally, you want to correlate some less-than-acceptable behavior of some other application to packet loss or latency in PingPlotter.
 Examples of other application problems: Game Lag, Voice over IP dropouts and bad sound quality, slow web browsing, or temporarily frozen stock tickers.
 If you can correlate this behavior to periods of packet loss or high latency in PingPlotter, then your data in PingPlotter is probably going to present a really compelling story to the person you need to convince of the problem.

 Online URL: https://www.pingman.com/kb/article/packet-loss-or-latency-at-intermediate-hops-24.html